AcidVenom/snuffbox-mantis/README.md

 | V8_ROOT_DIR         | Yes           | Points to the V8 root directory from 'fetch v8' (containing 'out.gn')            |
 | wxWidgets_ROOT_DIR  | No            | Windows only, as this should be found on Ubuntu, wxWidgets-3.1.0 root directory  |

-#### Note: in QtCreator the dialog for variables doesn't update until you set the EASTL_ROOT_DIR to a valid location
+#### Note: in QtCreator the dialog for variables doesn't update until you set the EASTL_ROOT_DIR to a valid location, the same applies to GLFW_ROOT_DIR.
+I'm not sure how to resolve this issue

 <dl><hr></hr></dl>